There are 3 categories of digital radio multiplex transmitter licences:

 - category 3 is for national radio services (ABC and SBS)

-Digital radio transmitter access
+Digital radio multiplex transmitter access

 Commercial

 Each commercial radio broadcasting licensee can access 1/9 of the gross capacity of the digital radio multiplex transmitter.
-This equates to 128 kbit/s and about 2 FM-quality services.
+This equates to 128 kbit/s or about 2 FM-quality services.
 Commercial broadcasters can bid for excess capacity on the multiplex, up to another 1/9 of capacity.

 Community

-We define designated community broadcasting licensees as:
+Designated community broadcasting licensees are:

 Foundation licence

-This allows existing radio broadcasters to form a joint venture company to hold the licence and provide digital radio services under the licence.
-You can find the declarations on the digital radio notices page.
+We can declare that a category 1 or category 2 licence is a ‘foundation’ licence.
+This allows existing eligible radio broadcasters to form a joint venture company to hold the licence and provide digital radio services under the licence.
+See digital radio start-up day declarations.

 Applying for the foundation licence